 Of course when I say “forever,” it’s unlikely.

-Our locks will probably meet the same fate as those of the neighboring Pont des Artes, the first Parisian bridge to accumulate love locks.
+Our locks will probably meet the same fate as those of the neighboring Pont des Artes, the first Parisian bridge to accumulate locks of love.
 The tradition became so popular so quickly, that it simply isn’t sustainable.

 In 2015, local authorities were forced to de-lock the entire bridge, removing 45 tons of metal for safety reasons and to protect the structure, which was severely stressed from the weight.